-Cash used in investing activities was \$39 million in the first half of 2015, compared to use of cash of \$15 million in the same period last year.
-During the first half of 2015, \$71 million was used for capital expenditures and \$10 million was used for acquisition of an interior furniture business.
-The acquisition is subject to a working capital adjustment which is expected to be completed during the third quarter of 2015.
-These outflows were partially offset by \$42 million of proceeds from the disposition of assets, primarily, the sale of a warehouse that was classified as held for sale at December 27, 2014.
-The first half of 2014 includes \$43 million proceeds from the disposition of Boise Cascade Company common stock received from the Boise Cascade Holdings distribution, offset by capital expenditures of \$66 million.
-The 2014 period also includes \$8 million from proceeds from assets sold.
+Cash used in investing activities was \$67 million in the year-to-date 2015, compared to cash provided of \$1 million in the same period last year.
+During the year-to-date 2015, \$123 million was used for capital expenditures and \$9 million was used for acquisition of an interior furniture business.
+These outflows were partially offset by \$65 million of proceeds from the disposition of assets and other, primarily, the sale of warehouse facilities that previously were classified as held for sale.
+Additional facility sales are anticipated as the Real Estate Strategy is implemented.
+The year-to-date 2014 includes \$43 million net proceeds from the disposition of Grupo OfficeMax, \$43 million proceeds from the disposition of Boise Cascade Company common stock received from the Boise Cascade Holdings distribution, offset by capital expenditures of \$90 million.
+The 2014 period also includes \$9 million from proceeds from assets sold and other.